Amodio/debian-config/README.md

-debian-config: My config files to run a fresh debian (netinstall)
+debian-config: My custom Debian
 ==============

 About
 -----

-The required space is about 6 GB, but reserve at least 10 GB.
-All the installation process is estimated to less than half an hour.
+Use a SSD disk storage > 20 GB.
+Installation estimated to < 30 min.
 Take a look at the result in this [screenshot file](https://raw.github.com/Amodio/debian-config/master/screenshot.png).

-You will get a fresh Debian 64-bit from the testing (+ stable) branch(es), with:
+You will get a fresh Debian Jessie 64-bit system (testing branch), with:
 * a lightweight OpenBOX environment that automatically renews its wallpaper,
 * MPD (music daemon) + Sonata/mpc (GUI/cmd line music client),
 * sudoers configured to no more require the password when using sudo,